 Communications majors take courses that develop their oral and written communication skills, their ability to implement technology for effective presentations, and methods of persuasion and conflict management.
 Course work also teaches students how to communicate to individuals and groups, and how to approach diverse audiences.
 Specialized courses can include business communication, advertising and marketing communications, organizational behavior, and managerial communication.
 Typical courses include:

 - Interpersonal communication

 Common Career Paths

-A communications degree is easily adaptable to a wide range of positions and can be beneficial in variety of career fields.
-Earning a bachelor’s degree in communications could lead you to a business-related position involving developing marketing campaigns, handling public relations crises and dispensing company information to the public or media.
+A communications degree is easily adaptable to a wide range of positions and can be beneficial in variety of career fields, with salaries varying greatly by your level of experience, the size and type of your employer, and the region of the country you live in.
+Earning a bachelor’s degree in communications could lead you to a business-related position involving developing marketing campaigns, handling public relations crises, and dispensing company information to the public or media.
 Common careers include:

 Public Relations Specialist

 Public relations specialists help organizations develop positive relationships with the general public or their targeted clients or constituents.
 Often, public relations specialists organize media functions, such as press conferences, community events, political campaigns, and conflict mediation programs.
 They play a key role in helping companies maintain a positive image when conflicts arise between organizations and the public, and in helping getting the word out about an organization’s products, services, or activities.